heartlog/pasteconnect/README.md

-# simple pasteconnect package
+# Pasteconnect package

-## what can this do ?
+## What can this package do ?
-paste code in pastebin.com with api.
+paste code in <pastebin.com> with api.

 ## Usage example
 ```py